Knowledge Base Sections ▾

 - Aider —

-openai-api-baseparameter on startup (with two leading hyphens per CLI standard) - Continue.dev — config.json with openai provider
+openai-api-baseparameter when starting (with two leading hyphens per CLI standard) - Continue.dev — config.json with openai provider

 - LangChain, n8n — standard